terabyte/sebot/api.md

 		ir_id: <ID>,				// ID of the IR to change
 		text: "[text of the IR]",	// new text
-		active: true | false		// new state of the active flag }
+		active: true | false		// new state of the active flag
+		next_sq_id: <ID>			// ID of SQ that this IR links to, or null to unlink }

 Output: